Submitty/Submitty/README_utm_arm.txt

    sudo mount -t davfs -o noexec http://127.0.0.1:9843 /usr/local/submitty/GIT_CHECKOUT

-   If you get an error, you can try running, and then repeat the mount command...  and if that doesn't work you can try rebooting the VM.
+   If you get an error mounting the shared directory, you can try running the umount command below, and then repeat the mount command above.
+If that doesn't work you can try halt, stop, and play (rebooting) the VM and then try again.

    sudo umount /usr/local/submitty/GIT_CHECKOUT